Safeguarding, neurodevelopmental disorders and neurodisability (Level 3) – online

 Background

-The faculty will consist of senior paediatricians who have extensive experience in safeguarding and working with children with neurodevelopmental disorders and neurodisability.
+The faculty consists of senior paediatricians with extensive experience in safeguarding and working with children with neurodevelopmental disorders and neurodisability.

-There will be an opportunity to engage in a multi-disciplinary panel discussion to understand the role of other professionals, share learning and understand how best to work together.
+You'll have the opportunity to engage in a multidisciplinary panel discussion to understand the role of other professionals, share learning and understand how best to work together.
+You'll also hear from a leading national children’s charity who is holding a workshop on the day as well as a talk on ADHD within the youth justice system.

 Course aim